-AIRPORT AUTHORITY AWARDED ACHIEVEMENT OF EXCELLENCE IN PROCUREMENT of the program, which includes demonstrating a constructive "spirit of full disclosure" to clearly communicate its financial story and motivate potential users and user groups to read the Annual Report.
+AIRPORT AUTHORITY AWARDED ACHIEVEMENT OF EXCELLENCE IN PROCUREMENT

+The Airport Authority was awarded the Achievement of Excellence in Procurement® (AEP) for 2022 from the National Procurement Institute, Inc. (NPI).
+The award recognizes organizations that demonstrate excellence in innovation, professionalism, productivity, leadership, and of the program, which includes demonstrating a constructive "spirit of full disclosure" to clearly communicate its financial story and motivate potential users and user groups to read the Annual Report.
 The Certificate of Achievement is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.
 The Airport Authority has received this award every year since its inception.